-once prisoners have been brought under control, there can be no justification for their beating.
+In accordance with the CPT recommendation, prison staff should be reminded that the force used to control violent and/or recalcitrant prisoners should be no more than necessary and that once prisoners have been brought under control, there can be no justification for their being struck.
 Therefore, the force cannot be completely excluded from the practice, but it is necessary to strive for its proper use, in situations and to the extent prescribed by regulations.

 Statutory provisions relating to the prohibition of ill-treatment, torture and degrading treatment should be further specified and harmonize with European standards.
 However, the implementation of the existing provisions on the prohibition of torture in practice is still not satisfactory, as not all the cases of the use of force or excessive use of force are recorded.
 This practice should be changed and each case of violation of the rights of prisoners or detainees should be recorded.
 Any abuse of powers must lead to the initiation of criminal or disciplinary proceedings, without hesitation or exceptions.
 Otherwise, the responsible officials, the Security Service Chief, the prison Chief or the Director himself should therefore bear the consequences in accordance with the law.
-The CPT recommended that the attention of prosecutors, judges, prison directors and other competent authorities be drawn to the need to exercise extra vigilance and adopt a more proactive approach in order to ensure that no case of ill-treatment goes unnoticed and unpunished.
+The CPT recommended that the attention of prosecutors, judges, prison directors and other competent authorities be drawn to the need to exercise extra vigilance and adopt a more proactive approach in order to ensure that no case of ill-treatment goes unnoticed and unpunished.103

-3.2.12.
-Recommendation
+3.2.12 Recommendation